 The Coast Guard is establishing a temporary special local regulation on the Trenton Channel of the Detroit River, Wyandotte, Michigan.
 This action is necessary and intended to ensure safety of life on the navigable waters immediately prior to, during, and immediately after the Wy-Hi Rowing Regatta.
 This special local regulation will establish restrictions upon, and control movement of, vessels in a portion of the Trenton Channel.
 During the enforcement period, no person or vessel may enter the regulated area without permission of the Captain of the Port.

-Documents indicated in this preamble as being available in the docket are part of docket USCG-2012-0342 and are available online by going to http://www.regulations.gov, inserting USCG-2012-0342 in the “Search” box, and then clicking “Search.”
-They are also available for inspection or copying at the Docket Management Facility (M-30), U.S. Department of Transportation, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE., Washington, DC 20590, between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
+Documents mentioned in this preamble are part of docket USCG-2013-0287.
+To view documents mentioned in this preamble as being available in the docket, go to www.regulations.gov, type the docket number in the “SEARCH” box, and click “Search.”
+You may visit the Docket Management Facility, Department of Transportation, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE., Washington, DC 20590, between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.